Google Ads Data Processing Terms

 4. Application of these Data Processing Terms

 4.1 Application of Data Protection Legislation.
 These Data Processing Terms will only apply to the extent that the Data Protection Legislation applies to the processing of Customer Personal Data, including if:

-(a) the processing is in the context of the activities of an establishment of Customer in the EEA; and/or
+(a) the processing is in the context of the activities of an establishment of Customer in the EEA or the UK; and/or

-(b) Customer Personal Data is personal data relating to data subjects who are in the EEA and the processing relates to the offering to them of goods or services or the monitoring of their behaviour in the EEA.
+(b) Customer Personal Data is personal data relating to data subjects who are in the EEA or the UK and the processing relates to the offering to them of goods or services or the monitoring of their behaviour in the EEA or the UK.